golangci/golangci-lint/README.md

                                       # govet: Common false positives
                                       - (possible misuse of unsafe.Pointer|should have signature)

-                                      # staticcheck: Developers tend to write in C-style with an explicit 'break' in a 'switch', so it's ok to ignore
+                                      # megacheck: Developers tend to write in C-style with an explicit 'break' in a 'switch', so it's ok to ignore
                                       - ineffective break statement.
 Did you mean to break out of the outer loop

                                       # gosec: Too many false-positives on 'unsafe' usage